 Accredited Investors only.*

-DLP Capital Partners introduces its latest fund, the DLP Housing Fund: A $1 billion hybrid “evergreen” private REIT.
+DLP Capital Partners introduces its latest fund, the DLP Housing Fund: A $1 billion “evergreen” private REIT.

 As the company’s eighth investment fund, the DLP Housing Fund will allow for key benefits including the maximization of:

 - And, targeted 12%+ equity returns

 All leveraging DLP’s proven direct residential real estate equity strategies.